-At the end of the year, capital assets increased by the amount of \$6,484 as the result of the purchase of a copier, with a useful life of six (6) years.
-Net of depreciation, the value of this capital asset was \$6,034 as of June 30, 2013.
+At the end of the year, there was no change to the Council's capital assets, as the only capital asset that is continued to own was a copier, whose original six (6) year useful life had diminished to five (5) years.
+Net of depreciation, the value of this capital asset was \$4,953 as of June 30, 2014.
 The Council has no other capital assets and no long-term debt.